 TV advertising spending statistics show that there was an overall reduction in advertising spending caused by the pandemic.
 Connected TV advertising trends did not follow the rest of the advertising trends.
 The CTV advertising spend grew in 2020 from Connected TV advertising 2019 levels.
 It grew by $2 billion over the 2019 Connected TV advertising spend of $6 billion.
 It is expected to grow another $3 billion to reach $11 billion annually by the end of 2021 for the Connected TV advertising market size.

 CTV advertisement is becoming more important to all advertisers.
-All CTV and OTT advertising options should be explored by working with a team who has the best interest in your brand when setting up TV ad campaigns for the next launch dates in 2021 and beyond.
-Contact Keynes Digital to find out more.
+All CTV and OTT advertising options should be explored by working with a team who has the best interest of your brand when setting up TV ad campaigns for the next launch dates in 2021 and beyond.
+Contact Keynes to find out more.